cezaraugusto/fancy-json-stringify/README.md

 #### replacer

 A function that transforms the results.
+Defaults to `null`.

 #### space

-Adds indentation, white space, and line breaks to the return-value JSON
+Adds indentation, white space, and line breaks to the return-value.
+Defaults to `2`.

 ## License